 Northumbrian Cambridge Association

 The Northumbrian Cambridge Association serves Cambridge alumni living in the North East of England, from the Borders to North Yorkshire.
-Apart from our annual AGM, we organise a full programme of events in the year, namely, a Winter Outing in February, an Annual Dinner in March, a Spring Outing in April, a Spring Walk in May, a Summer Outing in June, a Freshers' Welcome Party in September, the Annual Cambridge Lecture in September, an Autumn Concert in October/November and Festive Events (a Christmas Lunch and an Afternoon Tea and Film) in December.
+Apart from our annual AGM, we organise a full programme of events in the year, namely, a Winter Outing in February, an Annual Dinner in March, a Spring Outing in April, a Spring Walk in May, a Summer Outing in June, a Freshers' Welcome Party in September, the Annual Cambridge Lecture in September, an Autumn Concert in October/November, a Freshers’ Reunion and other Festive Events (a Christmas Lunch and an Afternoon Tea and Film) in December.
 Guests are always welcome at NCA events.

 For more information about the NCA, go to About Us where there is a link to our own website.